alejandrokennedy/pptHelper/README.md

 2. Type "node pptHelper.js [path-and-name-of-ppt-file.pptx]", replacing [path-and-name-of-ppt-file.pptx] with the path and name of your PowerPoint file.
 For example:
 ```
-...$ node pptHelper.js /Users/JohnDoe/Documents/Presentation.pptx
+⋅⋅⋅$ node pptHelper.js /Users/JohnDoe/Documents/Presentation.pptx
 ```
 3. Read the resulting console logs.
 Slides that have videos in them will read
 ```
-..."hasVideo: true"
+⋅⋅⋅"hasVideo: true"
 ```
-...Videos that are not set to repeat (play only once, and as such are probably not gifs or animated logos) will read
+⋅⋅⋅Videos that are not set to repeat (play only once, and as such are probably not gifs or animated logos) will read
 ```
-...repeatCountIndefinite: false".
+⋅⋅⋅repeatCountIndefinite: false".
 ```

 ## Example Output